 3. More Campground Options

 Not every campground can accommodate a 40′ RV.
-The smaller your RV, the more campground and campsite options you’ll have.
+The smaller your RV, from used motorhomes to used travel trailers, the more campground and campsite options you’ll have.
 If you know where you’re going far in advance, and like to make reservations for long stays, you won’t be affected by this consideration.
 The same is true if you often stay at RV resorts.
 But, if you’d like to make use of first come-first served sites, you’ll almost always have a better chance of snagging this with a smaller rig.
 Big sites tend to fill up fast.

 National Park and National Forest campgrounds are another thing altogether.
 These campgrounds don’t often accommodate larger-sized rigs.
 In fact, they rarely do.
 If you’re a nature lover, you might enjoy these types of campgrounds—sleeping among the pines and waking up to a mountainscape.
 If that’s you, choosing a rig size that’s a few feet shorter can make a big difference in the quality of your RV travel.
 It’s not uncommon to find that only a quarter or less of available sites accommodate a big rig (a site length of 50′ or more as an example).